underpig1/Compiler/README.md

 ```
 and unzip and open the Compiler.app.zip file in the app folder.
 ### Use
 Answer the questions in the application to create your own custom language.
 Create a standard library for you, written in your language or in Python.
 If spaces are desired after declarations (int[ ]i = 0;), add spaces to your answers(int[ ]).
+Once the language is constructed, the IDE can be accessed in the newly-created folder titled Compile_LanguageName.
+Double-click the launch.command
 #### Question Reference
 Refer to this guide if you are unsure of what any as to what the questions intend.